-I was sent straight back to Australia, and wasted no time in looking for a house and cat sit somewhere else.
+Even though I was refused entry to the United States and sent straight back to Australia, I wasted no time in looking for a house and cat sit somewhere else.
 I still had a good two months off and didn’t want to spend that time sulking about what’d happened.
-The only requirement for my next house and cat sit was it had to be somewhere in Australia.
-Since I’m an Australian citizen, there’s no way I could be deported for using TrustedHousesitters (still waiting for them to update their travel advice page) on my travels and I wouldn’t have to deal with any immigration officers.
+The only requirement for my next sit was it had to be somewhere in Australia.
+Since I’m an Australian citizen, there’s no way I could be deported for using TrustedHousesitters* (still waiting for them to update their travel advice page) and I wouldn’t be passing through any international airports.

 I was hoping for a winter sit in Hobart, Launceston or Perth, but I was open to sits in a few other places.
 While somewhere in Tasmania was my first preference, an ad for a two-week sit in the South Australian capital city of Adelaide piqued my interest.
 It was the photos of the cat—whose name is Little Dolly Parton—that made me really want to apply.
 Dolly’s owner responded to my message almost immediately and agreed to have me sit for her.
 We messaged regularly in the lead up to the sit and she said she’d be happy to pick me up from the airport.
 The offer of an airport pick up never goes astray, especially when you land at 9pm.